 6. Satisfy the Umpire

-You must satisfy the umpire or assistant umpire that you are serving in a legal way, obeying the official table tennis serve rules and regulations.
+You must satisfy the umpire or assistant umpire that you are serving legally, obeying the official table tennis serve rules and regulations.

 Table Tennis Serving Rules for Doubles

-All the ping pong serving rules are also applicable to doubles play.
-In addition, there are two serving rules for doubles that you should keep in mind.
+All the serving rules are also applicable to doubles play.
+In addition, there are two other guidelines that you should always keep in mind.

 - In doubles, your service must go diagonally.
 The first drop of your service must be on the right-hand side of your board and after crossing over the net, it must bounce on the right-hand side of the receiver’s board.